AbstractSDK/abstract/docs/src/get_started/module_builder.md

 The sudo entry point is a mutable entry point that can only be called by the chain's governance module.
 I.e. any calls made to this contract should have been required to have gone through the chain's governance process.
 This can vary from chain to chain.

 #### Function Signature

+Expected function signature for the custom sudo handler:

 ```rust,ignore
 {{#include ../../../packages/abstract-sdk/src/base/contract_base.rs:sudo}}